 We’ll cover everything from what game of poker is easiest to play, what hand beats what and even what drinks and food to serve.
 Follow this guide and people will be reserving their seat at your table weeks in advance.

-We’re going to give you nine poker etiquette rules and while we can’t guarantee your friends won’t resort to childish name-calling, we can promise you’ll finish the game with your honor in one piece.
+We can’t guarantee your friends won’t resort to childish name-calling, but we can promise you’ll finish the game with your honor in one piece.

 Top 9 Nitty Poker Etiquette Rules

 If you’ve played in many home games you know not everyone abides by a universal poker rulebook.